 If you go out without your wallet or lose your card, you want to be able to quickly shoot some emergency funds to a friend.
 Or, if you’re sharing a meal or all chipping in for an activity, collecting money from a group can be a hassle.
 Paying people back can be a palaver too.
 There’s loads of travel cards and apps out there but, if we don’t say so ourselves, not many that make paying your mates back as easy as WeSwap.

 You can send money to any of your friends who have a WeSwap card, in any of our currencies.
-Just tap send on the app, choose your amount and pick a contact.
+Just tap send on the app, choose send, decide on the amount you wish to transfer and pick a contact.
 The money will be in their account in seconds, so there’s no waiting around if you’ve just splashed out on booking the group’s travel or quickly paid for a meal because you’re running late for a bus.

 Plus, there’s no minimum, which is ideal if you opt for the pay-for-exactly-what-I-ordered-right-to-the-very-last-penny approach.